discordjs/guide/guide/sapphire/built-in-arguments.md

 - `user`: Resolves to a `User` instance, given a user mention or ID.

 :::tip
-They can be used anytime using the `Args` class, and can be accessed via `container.stores.get('arguments')`.
+They can be used anytime with the `Args` class, and can be accessed via `container.stores.get('arguments')`.
 :::

 :::warning Overriding